avolkov1/rpyc-for-DL/README.md

 "tensorflow-1.4.0" service.
 Modify the examples to suite your needs.

-Neither the registry nor the client code has to run on a GPU server, but they should have visibility on the network to the server.
+Neither the registry nor the client code has to run on a GPU server, but they need to have visibility on the network to the server.
 Refer to RPyC official documenation for further details.

 Refer to the startup script for reference